-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+Sources listed in the Questionable Category may be untrustworthy and should be fact-checked per article.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 Founded in 1944, the Association of American Physicians and Surgeons (AAPS) is an ultra-conservative political advocacy group that frequently publishes misinformation and pseudoscience.
-According to their about page “The Association of American Physicians and Surgeons – AAPS – is a non-partisan professional association of physicians in all types of practices and specialties across the country.”
-The current President is Melinda Woofter and the Executive director is Jane M. Orient.
+According to their about page, “The Association of American Physicians and Surgeons – AAPS – is a non-partisan professional association of physicians in all types of practices and specialties across the country.”
+The current President is Melinda Woofter, and the Executive director is Jane M. Orient.

 Analysis / Bias

 In review, AAPS is a hyperpartisan conservative association that advocates for policy that aligns with conservative positions.
 Some of the issues they support are as follows:

 - Opposition to Medicare and Medicaid

 - Opposition to Gun Control

 AAPS has also advanced numerous questionable claims related to science and health, such as these:

 - President Barack Obama was covertly hypnotizing people with his speeches, and that this might explain why Jews voted for him.